Written by:

 Note that while others are engaged in small talk, I am doing things that I deem a lot more important than social engagement.

-First, establish if your son is genuinely struggling, or from your perspective isn’t engaging enough socially.
-If it’s the latter, there may not be a genuine problem, as the lack of social motivation is inherent to autism, so you may have to change how you view autism, and acknowledge your son’s motivations and desires.
-His social life may remain small, but perhaps that is just how he likes it.
+First, establish if your child is genuinely struggling with their social life, or whether it’s your perception that they aren’t engaging enough socially.
+If it’s the latter, there may not be a genuine problem, as the lack of social motivation is inherent to autism; so you may have to change how you view autism, and acknowledge your child’s motivations and desires.
+Their social life may remain small, but perhaps that is just how they like it.

-But it may be the case that although your son does not struggle, the lack of social engagement and the cultivation of social life is likely to be detrimental to his well-being in the future.
+But it may be the case that even though your child by their own admission does not struggle, the lack of social engagement and the cultivation of social life nevertheless has a detrimental effect to their well-being in the future.
+It tends to be conducive to our mental health to have a support network, which may be too small or non-existent if we make no effort to establish connections with others.

 Social practice

-All of this considered, it may be a good idea to offer your son some guidance, and—as my parents did—tell him to call his friends now and then, or more or less force him into certain social situations so he may—with guidance if necessary—acquire more social skills, or improve upon them.
+All of this considered, it may be a good idea to offer your child some guidance, and—as my parents did—encourage them to call their friends now and then.
+Help them cultivate their social life by encouraging them to enter certain social situations so they may—with guidance if necessary—acquire more social skills and establish connections with others.

-As a result, the kid has a much richer social life than I did (and do), his social skills are superior to mine, and he doesn’t have the same anxiety engaging with others as I have.
-Truth be told I am probably more autistic than he is, so you may not have the same success with every autistic; on the other hand, he may just have practiced his social skills to a degree he only appears to be less autistic.
+As a result, her son has a much richer social life than I did (and do), and his social skills are undeniably superior to mine, even though he is much younger than I am.
+He doesn’t have the same anxiety engaging with others as I have—or seemingly doesn’t, anyway.
+Truth be told, I am probably more autistic than he is, so you may not have the same success with every autistic person; on the other hand, he may just have practiced his social skills to a degree he only appears to be less autistic.
 It’s near-impossible to know which it is without forcing him through the diagnostic process.

-Either way, I am quite certain that if my parents didn’t offer some guidance and forced me into certain social situations, I would be worse off today; I would likely have become even more of a recluse, and with more obvious autism symptomatology.
+Either way, I am quite certain that if my parents hadn’t offered some guidance and forced me into certain social situations, I would be worse off today; I would likely have become even more of a recluse, and with more obvious social impairments or idiosyncrasies that negatively impact my ability to navigate social situations.

 Social motivation

-If however your son struggles with his lack of social motivation—meaning he wants a richer social life in principle but lacks the motivation to establish/maintain it—then perhaps pharmacological treatment is worth considering.
+But if your child struggles with their lack of social motivation—meaning they want a richer social life in principle, but lack the motivation to establish/maintain it—then perhaps pharmacological treatment is worth considering.

 Under oxytocin, patients respond more strongly to others and exhibit more appropriate social behavior and affect, suggesting a therapeutic potential of oxytocin through its action on a core dimension of autism.